elianemaalouf/ethical_AI_evaluation/README.md

-# Ethical AI evaluation & reporting frameworks : existing literature in health research
+# Ethical health-AI evaluation & reporting frameworks : existing literature in health research
 We catalogue ethical AI testing and evaluation frameworks from scientific literature in human health research.
 This is a non-exshaustive list and is being continuously updated.

 | **Name** | **Reference** | **Description** | **Relevance**|